Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

+Before the homoclinic loop, the stable manifold, whose different segments are shown by cyan surface in panels (a) and (b) of Fig.~\ref{fig_before+at_large_SF_loop_3D_wide}, wraps itself around all the three fixed points more than once, thus making more than one layer similarly to the manifold shown in Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(a) by dashed cyan line.

-The stable manifold (cyan surface) wraps itself around all the three fixed points making more than one layer.
-As a result, before the large homoclinic loop, the unstable manifold of the saddle-focus goes between the two layers of the stable manifold towards the local attractor near $x_{1}^{\mathrm{min}}$ (see Figs.~\ref{fig_before+at_large_SF_loop_3D_wide}(a)--(b) and \ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(a), (f)).
-At the instant of homoclinic bifurcation at $\tau 2.4307$, a segment of the stable manifold collides with the saddle-focus and captures the unstable manifold, which now forms a large safe homoclinic loop (compare Figs.~\ref{fig_2well_safe_pp}(f)--(g), \ref{fig_before+at_large_SF_loop_3D_wide}(d) and \ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(b), (g)).
-Note, that at the instant of bifurcation, the helicoid segment of the stable manifold containing the homoclinic loop makes an infinite number of turns as it approaches the saddle focus (Fig.~\ref{fig_before+at_large_SF_loop_3D_wide}(d)).
-As $\tau$ grows, the loop disappears and gives birth to a large limit cycle embracing all three fixed points (compare turquoise line in Fig.~\ref{fig_2well_safe_pp}(h) with the large cycle in red in Figs.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(c), (h)).
+As a result, the one-dimensional unstable manifold of the saddle-focus (blue line in Fig.~\ref{fig_before+at_large_SF_loop_3D_wide}(a)--(b)) goes \emph{between} the two layers of the stable manifold upwards from $x^{\mathrm{max}}$ and then towards the local attractor near $x_{1}^{\mathrm{min}}$ (red line in the lower left parts of the panels), just like in Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(a), (f).
+At the instant of the homoclinic bifurcation at $\tau 2.4307$, a segment of the stable manifold collides with the saddle-focus and captures the unstable manifold, which now forms a large safe homoclinic loop (magenta line in Fig.~\ref{fig_before+at_large_SF_loop_3D_wide}(d), compare with Figs.~\ref{fig_2well_safe_pp}(f)--(g) and \ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(b), (g)).
+Note, that at the instant of bifurcation, the helicoid-shaped portion of the stable manifold \emph{containing} the homoclinic loop (upper part of Fig.~\ref{fig_before+at_large_SF_loop_3D_wide}(d)) makes an infinite number of turns as it approaches the saddle focus.

-The third homoclinic bifurcation is qualitatively the same as the first one.
-Namely, at $\tau 2.4499$ the small limit cycle around $x_{1}^{\mathrm{min}}$ collides with the saddle focus and forms a safe homoclinic loop (compare Figs.~\ref{fig_2well_safe_pp} (b) and (j), and Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(i), (n) with Figs.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle} (d), (i)).
-At $\tau 2.4499$ there are no more local attractors in the system.
+As $\tau$ grows, the loop disappears and gives birth to a large limit cycle embracing all three fixed points, which are similar to large red closed curves in Fig.~\ref{fig_homocl_SN_2d-3d_left_cycle_large_cycle}(c), (h).
+The respective large cycle of (\ref{dde_whole}), (\ref{eq_safe}) is given by turquoise line in Fig.~\ref{fig_2well_safe_pp}(h).